IlgarLunin/UE4PieMenuPlugin-docs/README.md

 This plugin adds blender-like radial menus to Unreal Engine 4 editor.

+Please join to [discord server](https://discord.gg/yBsVaBX) for live feedback and support!

 > Unlike blender, menus can be nested, like maya's markin menus.

 > Menu entries are evenly distributed in a circle.